+It has been analyzed that a timing synchronization error between a gNB and a UE is no worse than 540ns is achievable for Rel-15 NR with 15kHz SCS.
+The synchronization accuracy is improved when using higher SCS.

 Annex – accuracy analysis

 In what follows, we show the inaccuracy analysis as an example to get an understanding of the level of accuracy that can be reasonably achieved.
 We acknowledge that we can only get a rough estimation of the implementation aspects.
 It is also not our intention to impose any requirement on the implementation.